Termineric/My-VONE-6502/README.md

-Whatt is "THE My-VONE-6502"
+What is "THE My-VONE-6502"?
 ===============================================================================

-  "THE My-VONE-6502" is rebuild from "My First One" how I call this computer now.
+  "THE My-VONE-6502" is a rebuild from "My First One" how I call this computer now.
-  This build in time I whas still playing with flip-flops (Professer fixed) Rond that that time i'm talking about where some kits to build your your computer your self ("junior computer", "Kim1" and more).
+  This build in time I whas still playing with flip-flops (Professer fixed) at that time there where some kits you could build your yourself ("junior computer", "Kim1" and more).
-  But I'm from Holland i have subscription to "Electuur" ("Elektor") in maart 1980 start using part of "Electuur junior computer" to build my version of how computer most look and work.
+  I'm from Holland and I have a subscription to "Electuur" ("Elektor") in March 1980 start using part of "Electuur junior computer" to build my own version of how a computer most look and work.
-  Ibuild not very fast because of buget don't for get small boy small wallet parts not cheap (like now)
+  I took my time to build, because of budget.
+I was still a young boy and these things weren't as cheap, like they are now.

-  When i get Vic20 (a year befor stop saling in here) after that i change hardware so will work the Vic20
+  When I got Vic20 (a year before stop they stopped selling it here) after that I changde hardware so it would work with the Vic20

-How "My First One" differences in follow ways One plain computers
+How "My First One" differences in ways from plain computers
 ===============================================================================
-    * Key-board is hexadecimal is internal 4 bit Dispaly Have 4 Adress & 2 Data hexadecimal 7 segment display is not controld CPU controlt by logic chips & Eprom have 2 modes CPU/Program Mode(Run-Mode) & Debug-Mode.
+    * Key-board is hexadecimal is internal 4 bit Display has 4 Address & 2 Data hexadecimal 7 segment display is not controlled CPU controlled by logic chips & Eprom have 2 modes CPU/Program Mode(Run-Mode) & Debug-Mode.

       * CPU/Program Mode
-          Key-board info locate 3 adress All 4 bits combi to 8 bits Data , Low-Adress  , High-Adress [1] is (Read)key-board Value/(write)D0/D7 Data display
+          Keyboard info locate 3 address all 4 bits combi to 8 bits Data, Low-Address, High-Address [1] is (Read)key-board Value/(write)D0/D7 Data display
             [2] is (Read)key-Board Command/(write)A0/A7 Low-Adress display
             [3] is (write)A0/A7 High-Adress display

-      * Debug mode the CPU play dead(not running)
+      * Debug mode the CPU play dead (not running)
             So you work right to left type first value then adress and this mode is build to my way of thinken and how type quick data in if you type all need to change you press "PUT"